brendonotto/brendonotto-astro/src/contents/setting-up-mdx-with-nextjs.md

 ---
-title: "Setting Up MDX with Next.js"
+title: Setting Up MDX with Next.js
-date: "2021-09-11"
+datetime: 2021-09-11T09:03:04Z
-author:
+author: Brendon Otto
-  name: "Brendon Otto"
-  picture: "/assets/blog/authors/brendon.jpg"
 slug: "setting-up-mdx-with-nextjs"
-coverImage:
-  path: "/assets/blog/setting-up-mdx-with-nextjs/mdx-logo.png"
-  height: "200"
-  width: "200"
-ogImage:
-  url: "/assets/blog/setting-up-mdx-with-nextjs/mdx-logo.png"
-imageAttribution: ""
+tags:
+  - Next.js
+  - MDX
-excerpt: "How I set up MDX for this blog"
+description: How I set up MDX for a version this blog
 ---

-import ExternalLink from '../components/external-link.tsx'
+UPDATE 2023-01-08: I've moved my site from Next.js to Astro, I'm leaving this post up as it may help others in the future.

-This blog was generated using Next.js <ExternalLink url={`https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript`}>Typescript blog template</ExternalLink> which was fantastic to use to get everything up and running.
+This blog was generated using Next.js [Typescript blog template](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript) which was fantastic to use to get everything up and running.
 I also wanted to be able to embed componets on top of writing posts.
 To do so I chose `mdx-enhanced` by Kent C. Dodds as it works as a compiler and a transpiler.
-It was also recommneded by Josh W. Comeau in <ExternalLink url={`https://www.joshwcomeau.com/blog/how-i-built-my-blog/`}>this post</ExternalLink> talking about how he set up his blog.
+It was also recommneded by Josh W. Comeau in [this post](https://www.joshwcomeau.com/blog/how-i-built-my-blog/) talking about how he set up his blog.

 ### What is MDX?

-<ExternalLink url={`https://mdxjs.com/`}>MDX</ExternalLink> is an enhancement to Markdown that supports writing JSX in Markdown documents.
+[MDX](https://mdxjs.com/) is an enhancement to Markdown that supports writing JSX in Markdown documents.
 For my purposes it means that I can write React components and render them in my blog!
 All the links on this page are using a component for just this purpose!

 ### Changes in order to get it working